DTUWindEducation/final-project-bug_hunters/README.md

 ## Peer review

 Each team member was responsible for specific tasks, as shown below.
 Members reviewed eachothers work using pull requests.
 One member would create a pull request for their work, and a different members would review the work and accept the request if the work appeared sufficient.
 Feedback was provided for areas of each group members codes based on this pull request methodology.
 If an area of the code appeared incorrect or could be improved, this feedback was relayed to the group member responsible for that portion of the project.
-The group was frequently in communication using messages, video calls, or in-person meetins.
+The group was frequently in communication using messages, video calls, or in-person meetings.
 Video calls and in-person meetings were often used to collaborate in order to solve issues which group members were encountering.
 These meetings were used as a time to brianstorm solutions to errors, collaborate on code, and assist in debugging.

 Task delegation:

-Kali: Task 1,2,3, pylint score checking, README file,
+Kali: Task 1,2,3, pylint score checking, README file

 Tessa: Task 4,5,6, Collaboration.md, Architecture diagram

 Benni: Task 7,8, Collaboration.md, Docstrings, Comments